 The future growth of our business will depend in part on our ability to expand our existing relationships with distributors, to identify and develop additional channels for the distribution and sale of our products and to manage these relationships.
 As part of our growth strategy, we may expand our relationships with distributors and develop relationships with new distributors.
-We will also look to identify and develop new relationships with additional parties that could serve as outlets for our products, or that could provide additional opportunities for our existing sales channels, such as the relationships that we have developed with IT hardware manufacturers such as HP.
-Our inability to execute this strategy successfully and to integrate and manage our existing OEM channel partners and our new distributors and manufacturer's representatives could impede our future growth.
+We will also look to identify and develop new relationships with additional parties that could serve as an outlet for our products, or that could provide additional opportunities for our existing sales channels, such as the recent relationships that we have developed with Sun Microsystems, Hewlett Packard and Verari Systems.
+Our inability to successfully execute this strategy, and to integrate and manage our existing OEM channel partners and our new distributors and manufacturer's representatives, could impede our future growth.